 Pen Testing skills now a necessity– Penetration testing is becoming a necessary skill for all System or Network admins and qualifications such as the CCNA Cyber Ops and also the Certified ethical hacker course that is available can be great courses to take part in to gain valuable skills in this area.

 Cisco Collaboration and Webex

 A question most engineers have when it comes to collaboration tools such as Microsoft Teams/ Skype for business and Cisco Webex teams/ jabber is which one to use.
 Cisco may have realised that when it boils down to the decision then most environments based on Windows may choose the Microsoft route.

-I sat in a seminar based around Cisco’s investment in Microsoft products and around it’s interoperability with all Microsoft products.
+I sat in a seminar-based around Cisco’s investment in Microsoft products and around its interoperability with all Microsoft products.
 Most of the talk was really around how Cisco Webex and Microsoft Teams can play nicely together at the same organisation in a mixed environment.
 From what I have seen and can pitch is that with Cisco’s strength in the Voice and collaboration area makes them a very strong player when it comes to implementing a collaboration tool that integrates into a Microsoft environment.

-Cisco room kit – When I first saw the Cisco room kit my initial thoughts were that it cooks the part but how would a device like that perform, especially without the size speaker and the lack of desktop microphones.
+Cisco room kit – When I first saw the Cisco room kit my initial thoughts were that it looks the part but how would a device like that perform, especially without the size speaker and the lack of desktop microphones.
 Surprisingly the quality of the device is astonishing and would recommend it to anyone who is looking to implement a similar solution.